GSA/digitalgov.gov/content/posts/2014-01-13-designing-for-open-data-improvements-to-data-gov.md

 ---
-url: /2014/01/13/designing-for-open-data-improvements-to-data-gov/
 date: 2014-01-13 7:37:22 -0400
 title: 'Designing for Open Data: Improvements to Data.gov'
 summary: 'We&rsquo;ve written a few times about the changes that we&rsquo;ve been working on for Data.gov to make it easier for users to find, understand, and use government data.
-Today you&rsquo;ll notice even more changes to Data.gov &ndash; here&rsquo;s a quick rundown of some of the main changes you&rsquo;ll see, and why.{% img="https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/212/2014/01/data.gov-7_NEW.jpg" alt="Two smartphones showing'
+Today you&rsquo;ll notice even more changes to Data.gov &ndash; here&rsquo;s a quick rundown of some of the main changes you&rsquo;ll see, and why.{{< legacy-img src="https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/212/2014/01/data.gov-7_NEW.jpg" alt="Two smartphones'
 authors:
   - marion-royal
 categories:
   - Code
   - Data
-  - "What's New"
 tag:
   - data.gov
   - mobile
   - open data
 ---

 We’ve written a few times about the changes that we’ve been working on for Data.gov to make it easier for users to find, understand, and use government data.
-Today you’ll notice even more changes to Data.gov – here’s a quick rundown of some of the main changes you’ll see, and why.{% img="https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/212/2014/01/data.gov-7_NEW.jpg" alt="Two smartphones showing the old Data.gov looking like a a shrunken desktop version, next to the new Data.gov look, showing a welcome message that fills the screen" %}
+Today you’ll notice even more changes to Data.gov – here’s a quick rundown of some of the main changes you’ll see, and why.{{< legacy-img src="https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/212/2014/01/data.gov-7_NEW.jpg" alt="Two smartphones showing the old Data.gov looking like a a shrunken desktop version, next to the new Data.gov look, showing a welcome message that fills the screen" >}}

 ### **Works on your mobile device**